Australian cricket team in South Africa in 1993–94: Second Test

 The second Test was played on a slow pitch with low bounce at Newlands Cricket Ground in Cape Town.
 South Africa chose to bat first and scored 361 in their first innings, with opener Andrew Hudson scoring 102 runs, his second Test match century.
 In reply Australia made 435 in 11 1/2 hours; a first innings lead of 74 on a slow scoring pitch that looked like it would lead to a draw.

 The match was changed on the evening of the fourth day when South Africa lost four wickets for three runs, including the run out of captain Kepler Wessels which was referred to the third umpire for review using television footage.
 Steve Waugh was influential in the South African collapse, taking the wicket of Hansie Cronje caught and bowled before taking Hudson's wicket.
 Waugh finished the innings with five wickets for 25 runs, his best bowling in Test cricket and his third five-wicket haul in Test matches.
 South Africa were all out for 164 on the final morning, leaving a target of 91 for Australia to make which they achieved before tea on the final day.

 Third Test

 The third Test, at Kingsmead Cricket Ground in Durban, ended in a draw to leave the series tied at 1–1.
 South Africa chose to bowl first on a pitch described as "hard and grassy" which was expected to favour the South African fast bowling attack.
 After bowling Australia out for 269 the South Africans scored 422 in their first innings, but took almost 14 hours to do so.
 Wisden called the tactics of batting so slowly "baffling" and the time taken to compile their total meant that South Africa were unable to bowl Australia out again, the tourists finishing the match on 297/4 with Mark Waugh on 113 not out after Michael Slater had scored 95 runs.
-The final partnership of Waugh and Australian captain Alan Border, playing in his final Test match, lasted for more than three hours to save the game.
+The final partnership of Waugh and Australian captain Allan Border, playing in his final Test match, lasted for more than three hours to save the game.